thephpleague/csv/docs/9.0/connections/controls.md

 public AbstractCsv::getDelimiter(void): string
 public AbstractCsv::getEnclosure(void): string
 public AbstractCsv::getEscape(void): string
-public AbstractCsv::setDelimiter(string $delimiter): AbstractCsv public AbstractCsv::setEnclosure(string $enclosure): AbstractCsv public AbstractCsv::setEscape(string $escape): AbstractCsv
+public AbstractCsv::setDelimiter(string $delimiter): self public AbstractCsv::setEnclosure(string $enclosure): self public AbstractCsv::setEscape(string $escape): self
 ~~~

-To parse the CSV document you are required to set the CSV character controls to the `Reader` and `Writer` connections.
+To correclty parse a CSV document you are required to set the character controls to be used by the `Reader` or the `Writer` object.

 ## The delimiter character.